danielharrell/does_music_move/does_music_move.md

 path is proved to form a continuum---for example, in Dedekind---is by analogy to a line, undivided by time, where every point upon it is present at once.
-But it could be argued that we only have the proper analogy for the continuum of motion rather than its path, when we conceive a line divided by time, where only one point upon it is ever present at once---the point right now, so to speak.
+But it seems we only have the proper analogy for the continuum formed by a motion rather than its path when we conceive of a line divided by time, where only one point upon it is ever present at once---the point right now, so to speak.
 But how can a line prove continuous, if it is made of only one point at a time?

-The second answer so leads to a third answer, more philosophical than mathematical, found implicitly,
-I think, in Aristotle, and more explicitly in
-Bergson.
-It is distinguished from the first answer in taking the motion we see to be real, and from the second answer in taking this reality to involve more than just the continuity of the motion's path.
+The second answer so leads to a third answer, more philosophical than mathematical, which is found explicitly in Bergson and implicitly, I think, in Aristotle.
+This answer is distinguished from the first answer in taking the motion we see to be real, and from the second answer in taking this reality to involve more than just the continuity of the motion's path.
 But the promise of this answer comes at a price: for it embraces the nonsense that makes the problem a problem.
 On this answer, that is, there is indeed nothing to see, in the space where we see anything move.
 And this is because the space where we see anything move, is the space where the motion belongs to us, rather than to anything we might see outside us.
 So there *is* a motion to see, when *we* are the ones making it.

 Motion, in other words, occurs in the space we inhabit, rather than in the space we observe.
 For in the space we observe, we see only the continuous path of a motion, occupied at every place by the thing that moves.
 But in the space we inhabit, we see the motion itself, which is not simply continuous, but indivisible.
 The motion in this indivisible sense stretches from the beginning of its path to the end in a single bound, as if the entire path were a single place for the moving thing to occupy.
 And we experience this indivisibility when moving ourselves.
-For in that case, we face the end of our motion at the beginning of it, and reach the end as a goal.
-And the path we trace in reaching it is divided only by changing the goal, in a motion now different from what it was, but again indivisible.
-In this way motion in general is like movement in music---such as the way we move from note to note in a melody.
-For this too is indivisible, since only further notes can divide the distance from note to note, but thereby produce a new melody out of the old one, where we move again indivisibly from note to note.
+For in that case, we face the end of our motion at the beginning of it, and reach the end as a goal, heedless of any places along the way---just like in the movement of a melody.
+And the path we trace in reaching that goal can be divided only by our changing the goal, in a motion now different from what it was, but again indivisible.
+This too is like the movement in a melody, which might be thought indivisible since only further notes can divide the distance from note to note, but thereby produce a new melody out of the old one, and once again carry us from note to note indivisibly.

-But what should we make of this last answer?
-It makes the same appeal to our inhabited sense of space that we encountered before, to make sense of the movement in music, only now to make sense of motion as such.
-Does it have the same problem?
-That is, can we know, or show, that we are not dreaming when we see anything move---and most of all ourselves?
+But what should we make of this answer?
+For it makes the same appeal to our inhabited sense of space that we encountered before in making sense of the movement in music, only now to make sense of motion as such.
+So does it have the same problem?
+That is, can we know, or show, that we are not dreaming when we see anything move?

 The question put this generally might seem absurd.
-After all, to suppose we *were* dreaming when seeing anything move would mean suspecting something illusory about our inhabitance of
+After all, to suppose we *were* dreaming when seeing anything move would mean suspecting something illusory now about our inhabitance of
 *the world*, and not simply our inhabitance of so-called other worlds, such as dreams in the ordinary sense, or music, that we might plausibly find illusory in their proving to be *contained* in the world, mere parts of that totality.

 But there is good reason, as it turns out, to suspect something close to illusory even about our inhabitance of the world.
 And it explains why a question like "Are we dreaming right now?" has been raised seriously in philosophy---for example, by Descartes.
-For while we may not be dreaming when we see anything move, there is arguably nothing in our inhabitance of the world to prove this.
+For while we may not be dreaming when we see anything move, there is arguably nothing in our inhabitance of the world to prove it.
 And we lack this proof, so the argument goes, precisely because we inhabit the world rather merely observe it.

 To see why this argument is worth considering, consider, first, a striking fact about our